You’ve started looking for your next house, meaning you have several important decisions.

 Now that you better understand what makes today’s homes the more eco-friendly option for homebuyers, you probably want your next home to be newer.
 Does this mean you’ll have to increase your budget?

-However, you will likely still end up spending more money to own a newer home for two reasons, neither of which is related to energy efficiency.
+However, you will likely still spend more money to own a newer home for two reasons, neither of which is related to energy efficiency.

 Since the newer home is of higher quality, its asking price will likely be higher as well.